ALikesToCode/CourseGPT-Pro-DSAI-Lab-Group-6/Milestone-3/Readme_v2.md

 - **Optimization:** Mixed precision (BF16/FP16), gradient checkpointing, AdamW optimizer

 ### Key Design Decisions
-- **Model Selection:** Gemma-3-4B chosen for its balance of performance and efficiency, strong instruction-following, and open licensing.
+- **Model Selection:** Gemma-3-4B chosen for its balance of performance and efficiency and being the newer of the open source models.
 - **LoRA Training:** Enables efficient adaptation by training only ~0.5% of parameters, reducing memory and compute requirements.
 - **Dataset Choice:** MathX-5M provides diverse, step-by-step solutions across K-12 to college-level math, formatted for educational clarity.
 - **Instruction Format:** Chat-based template with explicit system/user/assistant roles and step-by-step reasoning using `<think>` tags.